brandonHaipas/brandonHaipas/README.md

 # 💫 About Me:
-🔭 I’m currently working on my Master Degree in Data Science at Universidad de Chile.
-Working at Risy.ai as a developer.<br>💬 Ask me about Machine Learning, NLP, Software Development, Animal Computer Interaction or any related topic.
+🔭 I’m currently working on my Master Degree in Data Science at Universidad de Chile.<br>💬 Ask me about Machine Learning, NLP, Software Development, Animal Computer Interaction or any related topic.

 ## 🌐 Socials: